A record-breaking presence.

 Ferrari in F1

 We competed in more than 900 grand prix and remain the only constructor to have taken part in every single edition of the Formula 1 World Championship since its launch.

-Maranello won its first 24 Hours of Le Mans in 1949 and also took the very first Sportscar World Championship title in history in 1953.
-Ferrari won 14 World titles and 4 World Cup for Manufacturers of the World Endurance Championship (2012, 2013, 2014, 2016).
+Ferrari won its first 24 Hours of Le Mans in 1949 and also took the very first Sportscar World Championship title in history in 1953.